Jessicavazm/JessicaVaz_T2A1-A/README.md

 ### Foreign Key
 A Foreign key is an attribute which is present in both tables and it's used as a reference to link the tables.
 The first step to determine a foreign key is to determine the type of relationship that exist between the tables.

-### Relationship
-Relationship is the association between two or more entities that describe how they are related.
-In an ER diagram, relationship are represented by connecting tables using lines and diamonds.
-Relationships generally describes 'verbs'.

-Example from Trello API:
-- A user HAS one or more cards.
-- A card HAS comments.

-When there's a many to many relationship between two tables, a new table needs to be created to express this relationship.
-The table needs to have at least two attributes (the two Primary Keys from the two linked tables).

-### Cardinality
-Defines the numerical attributes of the relationship between two entities.
-It's can also be represented by symbols on the end of the line.

-- One to One (Represented by '1' on both ends):
-Occurs when one entity in 'Table A' can be associated with only one entity from 'Table B', this relationship is Bi-directional.
-    - Example: A person has only one passport.
-A passport can be owned by only one person.

-- One to Many (Represented by '1' on one end and 'M' on the other end):
-Occurs when one entity in 'Table A' can be associated with multiple entities from 'Table B' but multiple entities from 'Table B' can be associated with only one entity from 'Table A'.
-This relationship is implemented by using Primary Key + Foreign Key.
-    - Example: A company can employ many employees, but employees can work only for one company.

-- Many to Many (Represented by 'M' on one end and 'N' on the other end) Occurs when multiple entities from 'Table A' can be associated with multiple entities from 'Table B'.
-When this relationship occurs, a Junction table needs to be created.
-Junction table is also known as Intermediate and Associate table.
-The Junction table contains the Foreign keys referencing the Primary keys from connected entities plus any extra attributes.
-Junction tables offer many benefits including data redundancy, integrity and scalability.
-    - Example: Students can take many courses, courses can be taken by many students.

-References:

-GeeksForGeeks (2015).
-Relational Model in DBMS - GeeksforGeeks. [online] GeeksforGeeks.
-Available at: https://www.geeksforgeeks.org/relational-model-in-dbms/.

-# Q10 - mark 6
-Describe the integrity aspects of the relational database model.
-Your description should include information about the types of data integrity and how they can be enforced in a relational database.

 # Q11 - mark 6